ns5001/personal-notes/rails-lecture-LV-P1-notes.md

 * `render` command that is used in controllers is similar to `erb` in sinatra

-What was covered:
+### What was covered:

-A. The Rails Application Layout
+* The Rails Application Layout
-B. Migration Generator
+* Migration Generator
-C. Model Generator
+* Model Generator
-D. Controller Generator
+* Controller Generator
-E. Controllers being classes and actions being methods
+* Controllers being classes and actions being methods
-F. Routes
+* Routes
-G. Mapping a URL to a Controller Action through routes
+* Mapping a URL to a Controller Action through routes
-I. Implicit Rendering
+* Implicit Rendering
-J. Explicit Rendering
+* Explicit Rendering